Security guide

 • Change user and group permissions.

-• You can give users and groups specific access to repositories, branches, and even items, if required.
+• You can give users specific access to repositories, branches, and even items, if required.

 If users try to use an operation that they don’t have permissions for, UVCS displays an error message to notify them.
 The error message specifies the permission that they don’t have that means they can’t perform that action.